 You can improve your chances of approval by keeping these points in mind:

 Gather your paperwork.
-Lenders want to see tax returns and proof of revenue at minimum.
+Lenders want to see tax returns and proof of revenue at a minimum.
 Each application process is different, but you can check with your lenders to ensure you have the documents you need before you apply.

-Prequalify — if possible.
+Prequalify, if possible.
 Not all lenders offer a prequalification option.
 But if you can, check your rates with your top choices to avoid a hit to your credit.

 Once you have a few prequalification offers, compare the APR, payment schedule and terms to choose the best choice for your business.